Want to renew your non-lucrative visa (NLV) for Spain? Find out how to meet the requirements

-You will need to abide by strict rules to maintain your NLV, for exmple:
+You will need to abide by strict rules to maintain your NLV, for example:

 - Be living legally in Spain and able to prove it

 - You will be expected to be fiscally resident in Spain – you may be asked to provide proof of tax returns so be sure to take specialist tax advice

-- Meet the minimum income requirements – read more here – if you used savings as part of your income proof, you’ll need to show double the minimum amount if it’s a 2 year renewal.
+- Meet the minimum income requirements – read more here – if you used savings as part of your income proof, you’ll need to show double the minimum amount as it’s a 2 year renewal.
 These figures are based on IPREM and the amounts can change, so be sure you have the very latest information.
 Just like the first application, Immigration will want to see stamped bank statements – much easier to get if you have your funds in a Spanish bank account

 - Demonstrate continuous suitable healthcare cover